jedraynes/learningdatascience/README.md

-# Coursera Data Science Repository
+# Data Science Repository

 *Note 02/07/21: Files/links coming soon!*

 ### # Overview
-The purpose of this repository is to be a centralized directory of all files related to courses taken via Coursera.
+The purpose of this repository is to be a centralized directory of all files related to data science courses.

-### # Index
+### # Coursera
 1. **Johns Hopkins Data Science Specialization:** This is a 10-course series starting from the basics to advanced analyses using R. You can read more about this course on its [Coursera page](https://www.coursera.org/specializations/jhu-data-science).

+### # Udacity

 ---